tcleg/Six_Axis_Complementary_Filter/README.md

 fDeltaT:  The time delta between updates in seconds. fDeltaT = 1/(sampling frequency)

 fTau:     Max allowable time in seconds until gyro drifts too far and comp. filter
           shifts its weight to the accelerometer.
+If the filter is not responding as fast as it should, tweak this value.

 Description - Initializes the complementary filter.